yuliang419/K2tools/README.md

 python ecentroid.py [field number]
 ```

 In the same directory as the reference centroid file, make a list of all EPIC numbers of targets in the field called "Keplc2.ls".
-Then run pixel2flux.py to extract flux from pixel-level images and remove systematic noise from the light curves.
+Then run pixel2flux.py to automatically select the optimal aperture, perform aperture photometry, and extract flux from pixel-level images.